 Young Adult Retreats

 UB Youth Camps minister to 150-180 campers every year during the first three full weeks of August.
-We are happy to announce the Appointment of our new Camp Coordinators, Nicole and Shaun Somers.
+We are happy to continue our partnership with Hidden Valley Camp in Paisley, ON.
 More info can be found by clicking the UB Youth Camps button to the left.

 The UB Church in Canada is a partner denomination in the Mennonite and Brethren Marriage Encounter program.
 Marriage Encounter is an invitation to spend an entire weekend focusing on your spouse and your relationship with each other, working toward God's ideal for marriage.
 Encounter means "to meet again at a deeper level."
 You'll find the weekend to be orderly, informative, and structured.
 Marriage Encounter takes couples beyond the frustration, disappointments, or loneliness that can be a part of their everyday life.
 The weekend begins on a Friday night and continues through Sunday afternoon.
 During the weekend, a team of trained volunteer couples and clergy present a series of sharings centered around their own real life experiences.
 The purpose of each sharing is to inspire couples to come to understand their own feelings about various aspects of their marriage.
 The second step, sharing these feelings with each other, is accomplished through a method called dialogue.
 Dialogue gives husband and wife a time for personal reflection and exchange.
 Exchanges between spouses are conducted away from the group, in the privacy of their own room.

 Fore more information on Marriage Encounter, please visit: http://www.marriageencounter.org/